damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 ## Dutch work permits

 Some of our GitLab team members in the Netherlands have a "werkvergunning" or work permit under the [highly skilled migrants](https://ind.nl/EN/business/employer/highly-skilled-migrants/Pages/default.aspx) category of the Immigration and Naturalization Service (IND).

-GitLab is a recognized organization ("erkend referrent") with the IND, and Savvy provides support with respect to applying for new visas / permits or extending existing ones.
-Work permits must be renewed at the end of each contract period, but at minimum once every 5 years.
-This should be taken into account when issuing a new contract, since these are typically for either one year or for an indefinite period.
-Here is a [generally helpful guide](http://www.expatica.com/nl/visas-and-permits/When-your-residence-permit-expires-or-you-want-to-leave-the-Netherlands_108416.html) on considerations around permit extensions, including [income requirements](https://www.ind.nl/en/individuals/employee/costs-income-requirements/Income-requirements) at the time of the extension.
+- GitLab is a recognized organization ("erkend referrent") with the IND, and Savvy provides support with respect to applying for new visas / permits or extending existing ones.
+- Work permits must be renewed at the end of each contract period, but at minimum once every 5 years.
+- At the time of applying for permit renewal, the application must satisfy various criteria including an age-dependent [minimum salary requirement](https://www.ind.nl/en/individuals/employee/costs-income-requirements/Income-requirements).
+This requirement should be taken into consideration when issuing a new contract, since the contract can be made valid for just a year or for an indefinite period; thus triggering more or less frequent re-applications for work permit extensions.

+Here is a [generally helpful guide](http://www.expatica.com/nl/visas-and-permits/When-your-residence-permit-expires-or-you-want-to-leave-the-Netherlands_108416.html) on considerations around permit extensions.

 ## Paperwork people may need to obtain mortgage in the Netherlands